How To Check If Eggs Are Still Edible | Egg Float Test

 Sink or Float

-After placing the eggs in a bowl of water, the eggs will either sink or float.
+After placing the eggs in a bowl of water for the egg float test, the eggs will either sink (indicating freshness) or float (indicating they might be bad) and you may choose to discard them.

 Try These Delicious Egg Recipes